Tasmania Workshop 2020

 Tasmania is full of beautiful and unique landscapes providing amazing landscape photography opportunities from epic waterfalls, impressive mountain ranges to rugged coastlines.
-Andrew Dawes and I would love for you to join us on an exciting inner west coast Tasmania landscape photography tour in 2019.
+Andrew Dawes and I would love for you to join us on an exciting central highlands Tasmania landscape photography tour in 2020.

 To book your spot on the tour, we require a deposit of $750.
-Please fill out this form and book your place and receive details on how to transfer your deposit.
+Please fill out this form and book your place.

 There are limited places, so book now!